BA (SA), Hons BA (SA), Ph.D (Int'l Relations)(USA), Dip.Couns, DipCrimPsych, MACA, M.A.I.P.C., MIAAN

 Clinical and Forensic Neuropsychotherapist / Registered Counsellor / Life Coach

-"The ultimate aim of therapy is to reach a point where my client is able to live a self-directed, confident and generally happy life without fear, anxiety and self-doubt."
+"The ultimate aim of psychotherapy is to reach a point where my client is able to live a self-directed, confident and generally happy life without fear, anxiety and self-doubt, whilst the ultimate aim of life coaching is to harness a person's values, dreams and talents toward defining and achieving life goals.""

-PRACTICE 3: College Street Specialists, College Street, Sydney 2000, NSW.
+PRACTICE 2: College Street Specialists, College Street, Sydney 2000, NSW.
+ONLINE ONLY

 Watch this video if you'd like to know what to expect from your first consultation, or read the short interview with the American psychology program "Relationships are Complicated"